korya/issue-webpack5-lazy-image/README.md

 Repo demonstrating a problem with webpack@5 and v-lazy-image used in Vue2 app

-Checkout Github Action in this repository to see the actual error.
+Checkout the Actions tab in this repository to see the actual error.

+A PR was opened in https://github.com/alexjoverm/v-lazy-image/pull/108

 ### Problem